MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/web/tutorials/babylonjs-webxr-helloworld/interact-03.md

     This creates a simple 4x4-meter floor.

 1. In order to add WebXR support, we need to call *createDefaultXRExperienceAsync*, which has a *Promise* result.
-Add this code at the of *createScene* function instead of *return scene;*:
+Add this code at the end of *createScene* function instead of *return scene;*:

     ```javascript
     var xrPromise = scene.createDefaultXRExperienceAsync({